Im-Rises/video-stream-ascii/README.md

 ## Description

-This is a simple web app that converts a video into ASCII art.
+This is a simple web package that converts a video into ASCII art.

 You can try it out [here](https://im-rises.github.io/video-ascii/).